-- a) TSA may grant an eligible employee an excused absence from duty without loss of pay and without charge to an employee's personal leave accounts as set forth in TSA policy. - b) Excused absence may be granted to attend TSA job interviews. - c) Excused absence should also be authorized for the following:
+- a) TSA may grant an eligible employee an excused absence from duty without loss of pay and without charge to an employee's personal leave accounts as set forth in TSA policy. - b) Excused absence may be granted to attend a TSA job interview. - c) Excused absence should also be authorized for the following: - i.

-- i.
 Registration and Voting - ii.
-Military, Law Enforcement, and Officer Funerals - a.
-Employees who are veterans will be excused from duty without loss of pay or a charge to annual leave for the time necessary, not to exceed four (4) hours in any one day, to participate as active pallbearers or honor guards in funeral ceremonies for members of the Armed Forces whose remains are returned from abroad for final interment in the United States. - b.
-Employees may be granted excused absence to attend the funeral of a fellow active or retired TSA officer based on operational needs. - iii.
+Military, Law Enforcement, and Employee Funerals a.
+Employees who are veterans will be excused from duty without loss of pay or a charge to annual leave for the time necessary, not to exceed four (4) hours in any one day, to participate as active pallbearers or honor guards in funeral ceremonies for members of the Armed Forces whose remains are returned from abroad for final interment in the United States.

+b.
+Employees may be granted excused absence to attend the funeral of a fellow active or retired TSA employee based on operational needs.

+- iii.
 Funeral Leave (Member of the Armed Forces) - iv.
-Professional Organizations Conferences and Conventions - a.
-TSA may grant employees excused absence to attend conventions, conferences, and meetings of professional organizations when it is determined it will be of benefit to the employee and TSA. - b.
-Although the employee is granted excused absence, TSA is not obligated to pay (or reimburse the employee) for any cost (e.g., conference fees, travel expenses, etc.) related to the conference or convention. - v.
+Professional Organizations Conferences and Conventions a.
+TSA may grant employees excused absence to attend conventions, conferences, and meetings of professional organizations when it is determined it will be of benefit to the employee and TSA.

+b.
+Although the employee is granted excused absence, TSA is not obligated to pay (or reimburse the employee) for any cost (e.g., conference fees, travel expenses, etc.) related to the conference or convention.

+- v.
 Leave for Bone Marrow and Organ Donations - vi.
-Blood Donations - vii.
-Officially Sponsored Physical Fitness Programs, Fitness Centers, and Health Units - viii.
-Disruptions to Operations - a.
+Blood Donations vii.
+Officially Sponsored Physical Fitness Programs.
+Fitness Centers, and Health Unit viii.
+Disruptions to Operations a.
 Federal Security Directors are delegated authority to excuse employees from duty for a limited period of time when brief disruptions to the operations occur such as cancellation of flights due to adverse weather conditions or mechanical issues.
-FSDs may re-delegate this authority to grant excused absences no lower than the Assistant Federal Security Director (AFSD). - b.
-Excused absences may be granted for disruptions to operations resulting from emergencies. - ix.
-Absences Due to Traffic Citations An employee who has been issued a citation for a traffic violation while on Government business or Government property and who is found by authorities to be not guilty or the charges are dismissed will be given excused absence to cover the time for appearing in court.
+FSDs may re-delegate this authority to grant excused absences no lower than the Assistant Federal Security Director (AFSD).

+b.
+Excused absences may be granted for disruptions to operations resulting from emergencies.

+ix.
+Absences Due to Traffic Citations- An employee who has been issued a citation for a traffic violation while on Government business or Government property and who is found by authorities to be not guilty or the charges are dismissed will be given excused absence to cover the time for appearing in court.
 This time will include reasonable travel time to court.
 The employee must present documentation of the court's findings to the manager to be granted excused leave.